araknast/bird-dung-crab-spider/readme.md

 # Data
 Each time the spider crawls a website it will do the following:
 1. Add an inverted index entry for each word on the site
-2. Add its url to the referrers list for each link on the site
+2. Add its domain to the referrers list for each link on the site
-3. Log the number of links on the page to the db
+3. Log the number of total links on the domain to the db
-4. Add its url to the db
+4. Add its domain name to the db

-- The referrers for each website are stored as a zset with keys in the format `r:<url>`.
+- The referrers for each domain are stored as a zset with keys in the format `r:<domain>`.
 - The inverted index for any word is stored as a zset with keys in the format `w:<word>`.
+    - Each entry is a full url and *not* a domain name
     - The score for each entry corresponds to the occurrences of that word on the site.
-- The number of links on each website is is stored as an integer value with keys in the format `nl:<url>`.
+- The number of links on each domain is is stored as an integer value with keys in the format `nl:<domain>`.
-- The PageRanks for each website are stored in the hset `pr` where each key member is a url and each value is the corresponding PageRank.
+- The PageRanks for each domain are stored in the hset `pr` where each key member is a domain name and each value is the corresponding PageRank.
     - The spider will initialize the PageRank of any new page to 0.
 Calculation should happen after the spider has stopped.